 In addition, bearded dragon breeders produce a wide range of colored offspring, giving keepers a wide array of choices when selecting a particular lizard to care for.

 However, they do provide a few hurdles to overcome.
 Bearded dragons can only remain healthy when exposed to full-spectrum lights, and because of their voracious appetites, they generate an equally astonishing amount of waste.
-Therefore, you will discover that it is vital to clean your dragon’s habitat daily.
+Therefore, you will discover that cleaning your dragon’s habitat is vital daily.

-If you were to conduct a survey of every “Best Reptiles for Beginners” article, you would most likely find that leopard geckos (Eublepharis macularius) on the list.
+If you were to survey every “best reptile for beginners” article, you would most likely find leopard geckos (Eublepharis macularius) on the list.

-They are insectivorous lizards, implying that they will need a little more attention than a corn snake or a ball python.
+They are insectivorous lizards, implying they need more attention than a corn snake or a ball python.

 Geckos with leopard patterns are likewise on the diminutive side.
-This is an excellent option for parents ready to provide their child with a pet that won’t require a significant amount of space in their home.
+This is an excellent option for parents ready to provide their child with a pet that won’t require much space in their home.

-However, this means that you will need to handle the lizard with much more caution than you would if it were nearly twice as large.
+However, this means you will need to handle the lizard more cautiously than you would if it were nearly twice as large.

 6. Blue-Tongued Skink